jsilton/jsilton.github.io/_posts/2014-04-27-simple-is-better-clarifying-recommendations.md

 ---
 layout: post
-title: How Nonprofits Engage Mobile Users
+title: Simple is Better for Clarifying Recommendations
 date: 2014-04-27
 redirect_from:
   - /simple-is-better-clarifying-recommendations-b454518ba6f